Rainyan/action-sp-cvar-docs/README.md

 # action-sp-cvar-docs
 Automatic Markdown documentation for SourceMod plugin ConVars.

-WIP; this is in active development currently so expect your workflows to break until things settle down.

 ## Example
 Create the file `.github/workflows/docs.yml` at the root of the repo:
 ```yml